anyakeller/k-and-r-revamp/README.md

 General Summary

-A few directories and files not to manually edit ( it could break the things e.g. build errors that never go away...):
+A few directories and files not to manually edit ( edits could break the things, e.g. build errors that never go away...):

 -   `dist/`
 -   `vendor/`